 Center-Based Programs

-Facilities who provide care for infants, toddlers, preschoolers, and/or school-age children.
+Center-based program staff work in facilities that provide care for infants, toddlers, preschoolers, and/or school-age children.
 Center-based programs may be operated independently by an organization (i.e., private preschools) or contracted through local school districts, the State, or federal agencies.
 Center-based programs are licensed by the State.

 Services available to Center-based programs: